bebeljs/bebel/README.md

   })
 ```
 We notice in this example that `meteo` command can be invoked directly as a function from the callback of the promise.
+In the example, `THIS` is an object which contains all the resources declared by the registry method.
+It also contains native methods like `sessionStart` invoked on each connection. `sessionStart` can be redefined by the registry method.

 ---------------------------
 ```js